Holy See–Taiwan relations: ROC on Taiwan

 The United Nations continued to recognize the Taipei-based government as that of China until 25 October 1971.
 On that date, the seat of charter member of the United Nations and permanent member of the Security Council, China, passed to the Beijing government (PRC).
 The Holy See downgraded its diplomatic relationship with the ROC.
 The Holy See's downgrading of its relationship resulted from factors which included, in addition to the increased international recognition of the PRC, the Vatican's desire to increase ties to the Catholic Church on the Chinese mainland, and the PRC's increasing ties with the West generally.

 The nuncio to China, Edward Cassidy, was in 1972 named nuncio to Bangladesh and moved from Taipei to Dhaka (he continued to hold both nuncio posts simultaneously).
 Cassidy's move left a chargé d'affaires heading the Holy See's embassy in Taipei.
 Cassidy left office in 1979 and the Holy See has not named a new nuncio to China; its embassy in Taipei continues to be headed by a chargé d'affaires.
 The Vatican began using "Taiwan" in papal references instead of "Republic of China" beginning in 1980.

 The Taipei government has made no change in the status of the embassy to the Holy See that it maintains in Rome.

 In Spring 2005, President Chen Shui-bian attended the funeral of Pope John Paul II.
 According to academic Peter Moody, Chen apparently attended on his own initiative, not the Vatican's invitation.
 The PRC protested Chen's attendance, describing it as "an opportunity to engage in secessionist activity".

-In November 2005, the Vatican sent Cardinal Jean-Louis Tauran to Taiwan to express the Holy See's view of relations.
+The Vatican sent Cardinal Jean-Louis Tauran to Taiwan in November to express the Holy See's view of relations.
 Tauran stated that the nunciature in Taipei was the same as the one in Nanjing more than 50 years earlier.
 If relations with the PRC normalized, the nunciature would move to Beijing and diplomatic ties with Taiwan could be replaced with cultural and academic relations.

 In March 2013, President Ma Ying-jeou attended the inauguration of Pope Francis.
 The PRC protested and, according to academic Peter Moody, apparently boycotted the event as a result.
 The Vatican stated that no specific invitations had been sent to any country and that "No one is privileged, no one is refused, everyone is welcome if they say they are coming".

-No pope has ever visited the areas controlled by the ROC.
+No pope has ever visited the ROC.
 President Tsai Ing-wen unsuccessfully invited Pope Francis to visit several times.